gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 ### render-json

-Render out the final interpretted `terragrunt.hcl` file (that is, with all the includes merged, dependencies resolved/interpolated, function calls executed, etc) as json.
+Render out the final interpreted `terragrunt.hcl` file (that is, with all the includes merged, dependencies resolved/interpolated, function calls executed, etc) as json.

 Example: